isaac-sim2real/sage/README.md

 ## Overview

-Joint Motion Gap Analysis Framework is a comprehensive toolkit for analyzing the differences between simulated and real robot joint motions.
+SAGE (Sim2Real Actuator Gap Estimator) is a comprehensive toolkit for analyzing the differences between simulated and real robot joint motions.
 This project provides systematic tools for measuring, visualizing, and understanding sim-to-real gaps in robotic systems, enabling researchers and engineers to quantify and improve the transfer of robot behaviors from simulation to reality.

-Joint Motion Gap Framework combines:
+SAGE combines:

 - **Isaac Sim simulation** for physics-based robot motion execution
 - **Multi-metric evaluation** with statistical analysis and visualization